 Assume that the capacity obligation (cleared UCAP) of an HDR resource during a summer obligation period is 10 MW.
-The HDR resource must deliver that full amount during the self-scheduled capacity test to avoid an in-period UCAP adjustment.
-The resource delivers only 8 MW.
+The HDR resource must deliver that full amount during the self-scheduled capacity test to avoid an in-period UCAP adjustment but the resource delivers only 8 MW.

-As part of the assessment for the in-period UCAP adjustment, the capacity obligation will be revised to 8 MW and a charge will be applied equal to the availability payments already made to the participant for the 2 MWs removed from the obligation (assume no availability charges were incurred).
-This is separate from the capacity test assessment, which would also be performed to determine the application of a capacity charge and any future PAF.
+As part of the assessment for the in-period adjustment for UCAP, the capacity obligation will be revised to 8 MW and a non-performance charge will be applied equal to the availability payments already made to the participant for the 2 MWs removed from the obligation (assume no availability charges were incurred).
+A separate assessment on the capacity test performance data, would also be performed to determine the application of a capacity charge (not shown in Table 1-1 below).